 A revolution is happening in education, with leaders and teachers now asked to focus on learning, to develop collaborative teams to impact on students, to use and raise professional standards, and to identify and esteem expertise in our profession.
-With new demands relating to technological advances, changing demographics, internationalism, and the inclusion of ‘21st century skills’ there is pressure on schools to deliver greater and deeper success with more students.
+With new demands relating to technological advances, changing demographics, internationalism, and the inclusion of ‘twenty-first-century skills,’ there is pressure on schools to deliver greater and deeper success with more students.

 The Turning Point aims to present the factors needed to affect real change for school systems, in classrooms, and in the teaching profession by:

-- Identifying the expertise fundamental to the demands of schools
+- Identifying the expertise fundamental to the meeting demands of schools.

 - Outlining core levers of change to show how teachers can have profound impacts on educational, medical, and social dimensions of students.

 This book is essential reading for teachers, school leaders, education policymakers, teacher candidates, and teacher educators.
-Those working in affiliated professions, such as adolescent psychologists and health workers as well as policy makers will also find aspects of the book relevant to their work.
+Those working in affiliated professions, such as adolescent psychologists and health workers, will also find aspects of the book relevant to their work.

-Part I 1.
+Introduction Part I: The turning point 1.
 Setting the scene Part II: The nature of teacher expertise 2.
 Teacher expertise and centrality of the student 3.
 The work and expertise of the teacher: The six key questions 4.
 The deep knowledge base of teaching 5.
 The essence of the teaching profession: Evaluative thinking Part III: Implications for the profession 6.
 Evaluative thinking in the professions 7.
-Teacher education: A clinical profession 8.
+Teacher education for a clinical profession 8.
 A revolution in teaching in schooling 9.
 Conclusions